RaftMLP: How Much Can Be Done Without Attention and with Less Spatial Locality?: Related Work

-\paragraph{Grobal MLP-based models} Recently, several alternatives to CNN-based architectures have been proposed that are simple, yet competitive with CNN despite not using convolution or self-attention \cite{tolstikhin2021mlp,melas2021you,touvron2021resmlp}.
-MLP-Mixer\cite{tolstikhin2021mlp} replaces the self-attention layer of ViT with simple cross-tokens MLP.
-Despite its simplicity, MLP-Mixer achieves results that are competitive with ViT. gMLP\cite{liu2021pay} which consists of an MLP-based module with multiplicative gating is an alternative to MLP-Mixer, achieves higher accuracy than MLP-Mixer with fewer parameters.
-Vision Permutator\cite{hou2021vision} focused on mixing in vertical and horizontal directions like our work.
-Unlike ours, which employs a serialized structure, the Vision Permutator incorporates a parallelized structure, which results in higher accuracy with fewer parameters than the MLP-Mixer.
+\paragraph{Grobal MLP-based models} Recently, several alternatives to CNN-based architectures have been proposed that are simple, yet competitive with CNN despite not using convolution or self-attention ~\cite{tolstikhin2021mlp,melas2021you,touvron2021resmlp}.
+MLP-Mixer~\cite{tolstikhin2021mlp} replaces the self-attention layer of ViT with simple cross-tokens MLP.
+Despite its simplicity, MLP-Mixer achieves results that are competitive with ViT. gMLP~\cite{liu2021pay} which consists of an MLP-based module with multiplicative gating is an alternative to MLP-Mixer, achieves higher accuracy than MLP-Mixer with fewer parameters.
+Vision Permutator~\cite{hou2021vision} focused on mixing in vertical and horizontal directions like our work.
+Unlike ours, which employs a serialized structure, the Vision Permutator incorporates a parallelized structure, which results in higher accuracy with fewer parameters than the MLP-Mixer. sMLP~\cite{tang2021sparse} also shares the idea of decomposing token mixing into vertical and horizontal information mixing.
+These mixings are performed in parallel and the results are added and output from the module.
+Another direction of global mixing is CCS-MLP~\cite{yu2021rethinking} as an example.
+To achieve translation invariance, CCS-MLP introduces circulant token mixing instead of vanilla token mixing MLP.

 \paragraph{Local MLP-based models} Moving to a generic inductive bias like Transformer and MLP has attractive possibilities, but its lack of an inductive bias like convolution means that its pre-training requires vast amounts of data compared to CNNs.
-In order to achieve good performance without large datasets, MLP-based architectures have been proposed as an alternative to MLPs such as S$^2$-MLP\cite{yu2021s}, AS-MLP\cite{lian2021mlp}, CycleMLP\cite{chen2021cyclemlp}, and ConvMLP\cite{li2021convmlp}, which incorporate local structures.
+In order to achieve good performance without large datasets, MLP-based architectures have been proposed as an alternative to MLPs such as S$^2$-MLP~\cite{yu2021s}, S$^2$-MLPv2~\cite{yu2021sv2}, AS-MLP~\cite{lian2021mlp}, CycleMLP~\cite{chen2021cyclemlp}, and ConvMLP~\cite{li2021convmlp}, which incorporate local structures.
 Although these models have the name of MLP, their essential motivation is the same as CNN in that they use the local structure of the models to extract patterns efficiently.
 Hence, we call these MLP-based architectures local MLP-based models.
-In contrast, architectures that mainly utilize MLPs to capture global correlations, such as MLP-Mixer and our study, is called global MLP-based models.
+In contrast, architectures that mainly utilize MLPs to capture global correlations, such as MLP-Mixer and our study, are called global MLP-based models.